hamedusman/hamedusman.github.io/c/courses.md

 title: LIST OF COURSES
 description: Courses
 ---
-There are no active courses in Summer 2025.
+There are no active courses at this moment.